RyanDempsey05/tpot-honeypot-analysis/README.md

 ## Findings

-Figures are from the 2026-08-16 report, covering roughly eight days of continuous collection (2026-08-09 onward, plus an earlier partial capture on 2026-07-18).
+Figures are from the 2026-08-30 report, covering three weeks of continuous collection (2026-08-09 through 2026-08-30, plus an earlier partial capture on 2026-07-18).

-**132,409 events, 2,080 unique attacker IPs**
+**337,066 events, 5,190 unique attacker IPs**

-By source: Suricata 99,710, p0f 22,374, honeypots 10,325.
-A further 65,790 events were excluded as allowlisted or private.
+By source: Suricata 258,284, p0f 43,344, honeypots 35,438.
+A further 181,823 events were excluded as allowlisted or private.
 Suricata and p0f observe all traffic crossing the host, including its own outbound connections and administrative access, so filtering those out is necessary to keep attacker metrics honest.

 ### Traffic shape

+Web ports now lead: 80 draws 17,799 events, then 22 at 15,760 and 443 at 14,448.
+Earlier in the collection window SSH was ahead of both, so HTTP probing has grown faster than SSH brute-forcing over three weeks.

-Port 22 draws the most attention by a wide margin (8,592 events), then 80 (4,091) and 443 (3,178).
-Port 64295, the non-standard management port, recorded 14 events.
+Port 64295, the non-standard management port, recorded 40 events.
 That is a small number but a useful one: moving SSH to a high port does not make it invisible, because scanners sweep there too.

-Volume concentrates in the United States (3,624), China (3,364), Vietnam (1,251), the Netherlands (1,086), and Indonesia (938).
+Volume concentrates in the United States (19,023), China (4,392), the Netherlands (3,819), Sweden (2,084), and Singapore (2,052).

-Several of the highest-volume sources are rented cloud infrastructure rather than compromised endpoints, including AWS EC2 in `us-east-1` and `ca-central-1`, Tencent Cloud, and Microsoft Azure.
-Attack traffic originating from the same providers that host the target is routine.
+### Cloud infrastructure as the dominant platform

+Eight of the twenty highest-volume sources are Google Cloud, spread across `us-west1`, `us-east4`, `europe-west4`, `asia-southeast1`, `us-west2`, and `us-east1`.
+The two heaviest sources overall are GCP addresses at 2,372 and 2,356 events.
+AWS (`eu-north-1`), Microsoft Azure (`westus3`), Tencent Cloud, OVH, and Akamai also appear near the top.

+This is why the United States leads the country table by a factor of four.
+That figure reflects datacenter geography, not attacker geography, and reading it as the latter would be a mistake.

+Three consecutive addresses in one `/24` (`34.34.225.111`, `.145`, `.169`) contributed 2,353 events between them, all Google Cloud `us-east1`.

 ### Brute-force activity